sebasGarcia/challenge-machine-learning-api-deployment/README.md

 ### Visuals

-The Flask application is a simple but functional solution that where the user can  first provide the information of the property on the predict page.
+The Flask application is a simple but functional solution where the user can  first provide the information of the property on the predict page.

 ### Predict page